Sharding

 A rough model for the overall execution time for all of the shards, allowing for this work occurring in parallel, is

-SHARD_STARTUP + (CLEAN_BUILD + TEST) + (N_MUTANTS/K) * (INCREMENTAL_BUILD + TEST)
+SHARD_STARTUP + (CLEAN_BUILD + TEST) + (N_TOTAL_MUTANTS / N_SHARDS) * (INCREMENTAL_BUILD + TEST)

 The total cost in CPU seconds can be modelled as:

-K * (SHARD_STARTUP + CLEAN_BUILD + TEST) + N_MUTANTS * (INCREMENTAL_BUILD + TEST)
+N_SHARDS * (SHARD_STARTUP + CLEAN_BUILD + TEST) + N_MUTANTS * (INCREMENTAL_BUILD + TEST)

 Choosing a number of shards

-As a rule of thumb, you should probably choose k such that each worker runs at least 10 mutants, and possibly much more.
+As a rule of thumb, you should probably choose n such that each worker runs at least 10 mutants, and possibly much more.
 8 to 32 shards might be a good place to start.

 The optimal setting probably depends on how long your tree takes to build from zero and incrementally, how long the tests take to run, and the performance of your CI system.